 Congrats!
 You officially made it halfway through your pregnancy.
-Once women reach 20 weeks, they are often feeling pretty good—morning sickness has subsided and you aren’t big enough yet to be burdened with too much back pain and extra weight.
+Once women reach 20 weeks, they often feel pretty good—morning sickness has subsided, and you aren’t big enough to be burdened with too much back pain and extra weight.
 Another exciting part of this milestone is the 20-week ultrasound or anatomy scan.
-This may be your first time seeing the baby, and it’s during this scan that many parents-to-be find out the gender of the baby and you get confirmation that baby is growing normally.
+This may be your first time seeing the baby.
+During this scan, many parents-to-be find out the gender of the baby, and you get confirmation that baby is growing normally.
 The 20-week scan can be just as nerve-wracking as it is exciting, so we dive into what exactly you can expect.

 Everything You Need to Know About the 20 Week Anatomy Scan

 Although it’s something you hear about often, most women aren’t sure why they need a 20-week scan.
 While this scan focuses on gender for the parents (for most, this will be when they can confirm whether it’s a girl or boy), it’s much more than that.
 During this scan, a sonographer will look at everything, from the baby’s bone structure to their heart valves, to determine whether or not they are growing correctly.
 They will study the heartbeat, check the amniotic fluid, and measure all of baby’s anatomy measurements.
 If this is your first ultrasound, your due date will be confirmed.
 While they analyze baby from head to toe, they will also be looking for certain anatomical anomalies that can be seen on the scan.

 What Happens During the 20 Week Anatomy Scan?